Meriembssh/SOCKETS/README.md

 # SOCKETS
-The files in this repository contain a simple code implementation of sockets (TCP/UDP) in C
+The files in this repository contain a simple code implementation of sockets (TCP/UDP) in C.

 Execution of the TCP code: